cottons-kr/sotto-app/repomix-output.md

 - Files matching patterns in .gitignore are excluded
 - Files matching default ignore patterns are excluded
 - Empty lines have been removed from all files
-- Content has been compressed - code blocks are separated by ⋮---- delimiter
 - Files are sorted by Git change count (files with more changes are at the bottom)

 # Directory Structure